 Spider graphs offer an alternative way to show relationships.
-Spider charts are primarily suited for showing outliers and commonality.
+Spider charts are primarily suited for showing outliers and commonalities.

-Spider graphs are like line graphs that have been twisted around into a circle to give a slightly different view of the data.
-Their use is similar in showing general relationships but not quite as efficient as line graphs themselves.
+Spider graphs are like line graphs twisted into a circle to give a slightly different view of the data.
+Their use is similar in showing general relationships but not quite as efficient as line graphs.

 Default smart graph settings

-- Down axis elements are displayed as the legends.
-Across axis elements display as the lines in the spider graph.
+- Down-axis elements are displayed as the legend.
+Across-axis elements display as the lines in the spider graph.